Section Image

 Public transit offers an express bus for Hamburg

 New York Route 5 runs along the lakefront and can be used to make the 13-mile trip to Buffalo or the 30-mile trip to the American side of Niagara Falls.
 Interstate 90, which also runs north to Buffalo, cuts through the center of the town.
-The Niagara Frontier Transportation Authority (NFTA) services the area, offering a Hamburg Express bus line directly between the Village of Hamburg and downtown Buffalo, a trip which takes roughly an hour.
+The Niagara Frontier Transportation Authority (NFTA) services the area, offering a Hamburg Express bus line directly between the Village of Hamburg and downtown Buffalo, a trip that takes roughly an hour.

 Hugh Taylor